+A very interesting project in collaboration with Charlotte Langley Interior design.
 This grade listed Georgian property had a previous life as office space but has been painstakingly converted back into this residential grand mansion.
 The 7 bathrooms ranged from cloakrooms, bathrooms and wetrooms to the jewel in the piece which was the spacious Master En-suite.
 This room had a luxurious bespoke double basin, bespoke double entry wetroom shower and built in bath, all clad in a stunning natural marble.
 The sizeable space had plenty of room left for an extensive run of wardrobes for the ultimate in opulence.

 Miller Walk, Bath

 Two separate basins can also work well instead of a large double basin as shown in this project with a large shower tray to replace the bath and make the spacious walk in shower.

 This pentangle shower fits the space perfectly with the corner access leaving room for a tall thin radiator that has a large heat output.
 The feature patterned floor tile oozes style and brings the whole design together.
 The wall mounted vanity unit gives the illusion of more space as more of the stylish floor tiles can be seen underneath.
 The round mirror adds a softer shape in to the equation and stops the whole layout from being too angular.

 Lansdown Ridge, Bath, Housing Development

 This high end new build housing development had 3-5 bathrooms per plot.
 The fitted furniture was preferred to conceal the pipework whilst giving practical storage.
 Adding small lights to the furniture plinth and bath panel can add a glamorous appearance.

 With the most spectacular views in Bath, Landsdown ridge is an extremely prestigious development.
 The specification on the build is very high and most of the houses in the development were pre-sold before they were even built.